4awpawz/fusion.ssg.web/src/templates/docs/htmldocuments/posts.md

 Lorem ipsum, dolor sit amet consectetur adipisicing elit.
 Possimus quo dolor dolorum, vel temporibus impedit quam animi, aliquam porro assumenda tenetur iure nemo voluptas voluptates quis distinctio, eveniet suscipit aliquid.
 </code></pre>
 </article>

+## Post Specific Simple Tokens

+<p class="ver">Introduced in v1.2.0</p>

+Besides the simple tokens that you define in your _template's front matter_ and globally in your project's _fusion.json_ file, fusion.ssg also defines numerous simple tokens, whose values it has obtained from the meta data associated with your posts templates, that you can use.
+Please see <a href="{baseURL}/docs/htmldocuments/tokens#auto-generated-simple-tokens">Auto Generated Tokens</a> for details.